Subscribe for Real-World Readiness

 Pay close attention to these steps, as a square knot is often tied wrong.
 You will end up with a “granny knot,” which may slip under a heavy load.

-See how this type of knot looks like or tied by using two colors of cord.
+See how this type of knot looks when tied using two colors of cord.

 Step 1: